• R4 Style

 Resilience grows quietly.

-When the voice of doubt gets loud, return to this truth: You’ve already survived more than you thought possible.
+When doubt gets loud, return to this truth:

 4. Reinvention — Create What Comes Next

-Reinvention isn’t about becoming someone else.
+Reinvention isn’t about becoming someone new.

-Ask yourself: What do I want to build now?
+What do I want to build now?

-“Reinvention doesn’t erase your past — it gives it purpose.”
+“Reinvention doesn’t erase your past—it gives it purpose.”

 Tools for Reflection and Growth